Original compositions on a global stage.

 Hackney, London, United Kingdom

-In January 2020, The House of Songs will travel with a few of our Songwriter Summit musicians (plus a few additions) to the 5th Annual AmericanaFestUK and UK Americana Music Awards in London from January 28-30.
-Follow our blog & newsletter for more details.
+In January 2020, The House of Songs traveled with a few of our Songwriter Summit musicians (plus a few additions) to the 5th Annual AmericanaFestUK and UK Americana Music Awards in London from January 28-30.

 In September we hosted six Songwriters at The House of Songs in Bentonville AR, to co-write, perform and record new works and then traveled to The 2019 Americana Music Festival and Conference.